emfcamp/gsm.emf.camp/content/sims.md

 If you have a SIM card from a CCC event, like CCCamp23 or 37c3, you can ask [c3gsm](https://c3gsm.de/sim/) for the keys.
-Make a note of the ICCID of your SIM card (it's written on the card itself!), and send that to [ticket@c3gsm.de](mailto:ticket@c3gsm.de) along with a brief note asking them for the Ki and OPC values.
+Make a note of the ICCID of your SIM card (it's written on the card itself!), and send that to [ticket@c3gsm.de](mailto:ticket@c3gsm.de) along with a brief note asking them for the IMSI, Ki and OPC values.

 When you get the keys, send them to us at [poc@emfcamp.org](mailto:poc@emfcamp.org) and we'll add them into our system.